-This is an obvious sign that the war continues, even if the front is moved: the European Union is in the process of putting the finishing touches to the Charter of Fundamental Rights, that mistakenly reflects the UN's ideology about the "new rights of man" - a Charter that Europe, without doubt, will try to impose on itself and to export everywhere it finds candidates who are receptive to the ideological swindle.12 and Peace for the Twenty-first Century," is entitled Further Actions and Initiatives to Implement the Beijing Declaration and the Platform for Action; it contains 44 tightly packed pages.
-Concerning this conference one may visit the following web-sites (found there are the text of the final document as well as a descriptive analysis of it):
+This is an obvious sign that the war continues, even if the front is moved: the European Union is in the process of putting the finishing touches to the Charter of Fundamental Rights, that mistakenly reflects the UN's ideology about the "new rights of man" - a Charter that Europe, without doubt, will try to impose on itself and to export everywhere it finds candidates who are receptive to the ideological swindle.

-1 See The Demographic Crash, Ch.
+&lt;sup>1 See The Demographic Crash, Ch.
 IV: Cairo 1994, p.
 58.